This is an F45 review by a middling CrossFit guy of a few years after having done F45 for three months at two gyms, both in Australia.

 My secret weapon was a weighted pull-up — I could strap 45 kg to myself (100 lb) and do one pull-up.

-Since leaving CrossFit and focusing on powerlifting, I've pushed those numbers a little further (and got to a 1000-lb total).
+Since leaving CrossFit and focusing on powerlifting, I’ve pushed those numbers a little further (and got to a 1000-lb total, and even a 50 kg weighted pull-up).

 In the gymnastics arena, I could do repeated strict muscle ups, handstand push ups, V-ups, and climb ropes with my hands only in a seated position.
 I could do a lot of push-ups, maybe 50 before needing a break.
 I had a standing box jump of… can’t remember, but it was pretty good!
 (I think 48 inches).